tektoncd/pipeline/docs/pipelineruns.md

 ### Service Account

 Specifies the `name` of a `ServiceAccount` resource object.
-Use the `serviceAccount` field to run your `Pipeline` with the privileges of the specified service account.
-If no `serviceAccount` field is specified, your resulting `TaskRuns` run using the service account specified in the ConfigMap `configmap-defaults` which if absent will default to [`default` service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server)
+Use the `serviceAccountName` field to run your `Pipeline` with the privileges of the specified service account.
+If no `serviceAccountName` field is specified, your resulting `TaskRuns` run using the service account specified in the ConfigMap `configmap-defaults` which if absent will default to [`default` service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server)